open/close all folders

 - Code Name: Goes by "Gray", the pipeline between the Earth Federation government (and by extension, the Gaia Sabers) and the Zuvorg Alliance.

 - Good Scars, Evil Scars: On the right side of his face

 - Merlin and Nimue: In Original Generation with Yong Gebana, whom he orders to spy on Zezenan for the higher-ups in the Zuvorg Alliance.
-Mekibos doesn't like to be called master; accordingly, Yong's household is not socially high in the Zuvorg hierarchy, which explains why she addresses Mekibos so formally.
+As he is the head of the Bulverde family, Mekibos doesn't like to be called "master"; accordingly, Yong's household is not socially high in the Zuvorg aristocracy and hierarchy, which explains why she addresses Mekibos so formally.
 Whenever he insists they talk casually, Yong is completely bewildered and rejects the notion.

-- Not So Different: with Irm, aknowledged by both of them in universe.
+- Not So Different: With Irm; acknowledged by both In-Universe.

 - Shock and Awe: Graterkin's "Thunder Crash" and Graterkin II's "Neo Thunder Crash"

 - Shoulder Cannon: Graterkin II's "Mass Driver Cannon"